mareckis/PythonSocketServer/README.md

+# PythonSocketServer
-# PythonSocketServer for the purpose to create socket for Android Client
+For the purpose to create socket for Android Client